 AbstractPlay in yearling yellow‐bellied marmots (Marmota flaviventris) was studied under non‐manipulative field conditions in the Upper East River Valley of Colorado.
 The behavior patterns constituting play were described and illustrated and 12 specific hypotheses related to sex differences were tested.
 The results of these tests were used to evaluate the adaptive significance of play by comparing two major functional hypotheses: motor training and social cohesion.

-Knowledge graph centered on Sex differences in the play behavior of yearling y with 12 nodes and 44 connections.
-Top connected: Marmota flaviventris, Social behaviour of a colony of the yellow-bellied, Kenneth B. Armitage, Male behaviour and territoriality in the yellow-be, Early play may predict later dominance relationshi.
+Knowledge graph centered on Sex differences in the play behavior of yearling y with 13 nodes and 56 connections.
+Top connected: Marmota, Yellow-bellied Marmot, Social behaviour of a colony of the yellow-bellied, Kenneth B. Armitage, Male behaviour and territoriality in the yellow-be.

 Items connected by shared entities, co-authorship, citations, or semantic similarity.